 Food guilt is the guilty or shameful feeling you get after eating.
 It is the dreaded feeling that causes you to feel like you have done something wrong, leading you to wish you could go back in time and not eat what you've just eaten.

 "I liken it to the feeling when you were younger of breaking the rules and knowing that you were going to get in trouble," Metzelaar says.

 Food guilt during the holidays can cause anxiety, sadness, and depression.
 It is rooted in a number of things like:

 - Disordered eating

 - Fear-based messaging from the media

-Around the holidays, magazines and the media discourage indulging in the foods you love, which, ironically, often leads to overeating.
+Around the holidays, it may feel like magazines and the media discourage indulging in the foods you love, which, ironically, often leads to overeating.
 Metzelaar explains that this messaging creates a "last supper mentality."

 When you say things like 'I shouldn't be eating this,' 'I can only have two pieces,' 'This is so bad for me,' or 'I am going to stop after one bite,' you are signaling to your brain that what you are about to do is not only bad but that the food is scarce.

 "And in this way, for most people, the advice to avoid overeating quite literally leads to overeating," Metzelaar says.